anton-paskanny/go-basic/6-validation-api/README.md

 # Email Verification API

-A simple API for email verification with environment-based configuration.
+A simple API for email verification with environment-based configuration and persistent JSON storage.

 ## Configuration